01 of 08

 Now is the time to start adding flavor to the bird by basting.
 A good baste needs to have flavor and oil.
 The oil (which can be any fat like butter or olive oil) helps hold in the moisture and browns the surface of the turkey.
 Start basting the turkey after about 1 hour on the rotisserie.
 Continue basting every 30 minutes until the turkey is nearly done.Continue to 7 of 8 below.

 Checking the Temperature

-As the turkey cooks, you may notice that it tends to plump up.
+As the turkey cooks, you might notice that it tends to plump up.
 As the turkey gets close to being done this plumping goes away and the turkey shrinks.
 Also, the skin of the turkey will be a dark, golden brown.
-These are clues that it is nearly done and time to start checking the temperature.
+These are clues that it is nearly done and time to start checking the internal temperature.

 To test the internal temperature, use a meat thermometer and take a reading in at least two different places.
 Test the center of the turkey breast and in the thigh right above the drumstick.
 These are the densest parts of the turkey and the slowest to cook.
-When both of these places read above 165 degrees F, it is time to take the turkey off the grill.
+When both of these places read above 165 F, it is time to take the turkey off the grill.

 Have a hot pad or fireproof glove and a platter or cutting board ready beside the grill.
-Remember that the metal rod of the rotisserie is going to be about 300 degrees F when you grab it.
+Remember that the metal rod of the rotisserie is going to be about 300 F when you grab it.
 It is easy to burn yourself so be careful.

-When taking the rotisserie rod and turkey off the grill start by turning off the burners and rotisserie motor.
+When taking the rotisserie rod and turkey off the grill, start by turning off the burners and rotisserie motor.
 It is usually easier to lift up and pull off the motor first to get it out of the way.
 Get a good hold of the rod on both ends and place the turkey on your platter and cutting board.

 08 of 08